Information for Tenants

 Check with your insurance company that this includes a component for tenant liability.
 If this isn’t included in the policy, some insurance companies may sue you for any damage caused (fire etc.) even though the property owner has house insurance.
 Take a look at the MBIE website: What insurance do I need?

-Rent must be paid in advance at all times.
+Rent must be paid in advance at all times in accordance with your tenancy agreement and must be paid on or before the due date.
 There are no excuses for not paying rent.
 We have a zero rent arrears policy.

 If, for any reason, you are unable to make your rent payment by the due date, please contact Real Gold immediately.